 6. Get your technique checked

 The habits you have when you run especially when tired can, at best, fatigue you early and, at worst, injure you.
-Get your running technique checked for free with us at Synergy Physiotherapy by booking a free running analysis.
+Get your running technique checked with us at Synergy Physiotherapy by booking an appointment.

 7. Build a good strength base